yuval59/CS2_Obsidian/Notes.md

 - I think I'm gonna try and update my lineups with CT-sided stuff next, before adding new maps.
 At the very least, some retake utility.
 ## 14/7/2024
 - I've been busy with many real-life things, so no stream or really any amount of CS today.
 - To keep up the daily grind, I practiced my aim quite extensively - I've started using aim_treeni (which is very good).
-Did several time-challenges, using moving targets, stationary, cross-mode, insane-mode, hit 1000 targets in level 2 using size 3, and finished it with a 50 time trial on a scar (to practice awp aim without reloading) using cross mode.
+Did several time-challenges, using moving targets, stationary, cross-mode, insane-mode, hit 1000 targets in level 2 using size 3, and finished it with a 50 time trial on a scar (to practice AWP aim without reloading) using cross mode.
 - I've spent well over 30 minutes just on that, and I've hit several thousand targets during this time, so I feel like that's almost compensation enough for not playing today.
 - I also practiced my lineups, and made sure I know all of them.
 ## 18/7/2024